hazelcast/hazelcast-reference-manual/src/Simulator-Profiling.md

 ## Profiling your simulator test

-To determine where e.g. time is spend or if there are any gc problems, you want to profile your application.
+To determine where e.g. time is spend or other resources are being used, you want to profile your application.
 The recommended way to profile is using the Java Flight Recorder (JFR) which is only available in the Oracle JVM's.
-The JFR unlike other commercial profilers like JProbe and Yourkit, doesn't make use of sampling or instrumentation and hooks into some internal hooks and is quite reliable and causes very little overhead.
-The problem with most other profilers is that they distort the number and point you in the wrong direction (especially when IO or concurrency is involved).
-Most of the recent performance improvements in Hazelcast are based on using this tool.
+The JFR unlike other commercial profilers like JProbe and Yourkit, doesn't make use of sampling or instrumentation and hooks into some internal API's and is quite reliable and causes very little overhead.
+The problem with most other profilers is that they distort the numbers and frequently point you in the wrong direction; especially when IO or concurrency is involved.
+Most of the recent performance improvements in Hazelcast are based on using JFR.

 To enable the JFR, the JVM settings for the member or client need to be modified depending on what needs to be profiled.